 Article 25 – Assistance to and protection of victims

-Has your country taken appropriate measures within its means to provide assistance and protection to victims of offences covered by the Convention and the Protocols, in particular in cases of threat of retaliation or intimidation (article 25, para.
+Has your country taken appropriate measures within its means to provide assistance and protection to victims of offences covered by the Convention and the Protocols to which your country is a party, in particular in cases of threat of retaliation or intimidation (article 25, para.
 1)?

 Yes No